Tom Brady Admits ‘Tough Conversations,’ Coaching Followed Patriots’ Loss To Steelers

 The New England Patriots took a long look at themselves in the mirror after Sunday’s loss to the Pittsburgh Steelers.

-The defeat was the Patriots’ second in a row and their fifth in eight road games this season, assuring them of their first sub-.500 away record and five-plus-loss campaign since 2009.
+The defeat was the Patriots’ second in a row and their fifth in eight road games this season, ensuring their first sub-.500 away record and five-plus-loss campaign since 2009.
 They sit at 9-5 entering Sunday’s Week 16 matchup with the Buffalo Bills after losing four or fewer games in each of the previous eight seasons.

 Quarterback Tom Brady, who threw a costly red-zone interception and misfired on multiple late-game throws against the Steelers, said Monday the Patriots faced “tough conversations and tough coaching” in the 24 hours following their 17-10 loss at Heinz Field.